DeutscheBahnAG/components/README.md

 #### Option 1: Automatic Bootstrapping

 Run `yarn add-component` to bootstrap a new component for the [`@db-design/react`](https://www.npmjs.com/package/@db-design/react) package.
-You can optionally provide the component name right away, e.g. `yarn add-component radiobutton`.
+You can optionally provide the component name right away, e.g., `yarn add-component radiobutton`.

 The `add-component` script will